Akuli/the-simple-noteprogram/README.md

 First run the program without installing to make sure it works.

-The `install-root` directory's content is meant to be installed into a directory somewhere on your computer.
+The `install-prefix` directory's content is meant to be installed into a directory somewhere on your computer.
 A typical location for it is `/usr/local`.
 The program should appear in the desktop environment's menu after installation.
-In the example commands, replace `/path/to/install-root` with the path to the `install-root` directory you extracted.
+In the example commands, replace `/path/to/install-prefix` with the path to the `install-prefix` directory you extracted.

-You can use rsync to install the content of the install-root directory, like this:
+You can use rsync to install the content of the install-prefix directory, like this:

-    $ cd /path/to/install-root
+    $ cd /path/to/install-prefix
     $ sudo rsync -r * /usr/local

 Uninstalling is a bit more complicated.
 We need to find the installed files and then remove them.
 You'll probably get some warnings from the last command saying that the directory is not empty, it's normal.
-Remember that `/path/to/install-root` is the path to the `install-root` you downloaded, __*not*__ to the directory you installed to!
+Remember that `/path/to/install-prefix` is the path to the `install-prefix` you downloaded, __*not*__ to the directory you installed to!

-    $ cd /path/to/install-root
+    $ cd /path/to/install-prefix
     $ find -type f -exec sudo rm /usr/local/{} \;
     $ find -type d -exec sudo rmdir /usr/local/{} \;

 #### Other operating systems

-You can move the `install-root` directory anywhere you want and rename it to anything you want.
-You can also make a clickable link to the executable in `install-root/bin`.
+You can move the `install-prefix` directory anywhere you want and rename it to anything you want.
+You can also make a clickable link to the executable in `install-prefix/bin`.